ClusterM/wg-obfuscator/README.md

 * **Endpoint Exclusion and Routing Loops:**
   See the ["Avoiding Routing Loops"](#avoiding-routing-loops) section above for details on how to prevent routing loops.
 It's important to ensure that traffic to the VPN server itself is not routed through the VPN tunnel.
 * **PersistentKeepalive:**
-  To maintain a stable connection—especially when clients are behind NAT or firewalls—it is recommended to use WireGuard’s `PersistentKeepalive` option.
+  To maintain a stable connection - especially when clients are behind NAT or firewalls - it is recommended to use WireGuard’s `PersistentKeepalive` option.
 A value of `25` seconds is usually sufficient.
 * **Initial Handshake Requirement:**
   After starting the obfuscator, no traffic will flow between WireGuard peers until a successful handshake has been established.
   If you restart the obfuscator *without* restarting WireGuard itself, it may take some time for the peers to re-establish the handshake and resume traffic.
 You can speed this up by briefly toggling the WireGuard interface.